-Even if you have access to a student health plan, you can buy a health plan through the Marketplace instead.
-You may qualify for lower monthly premiums and other savings based on your income.
+Even if you have access to a student health plan, you can apply for coverage (or stay covered) through the Health Insurance Marketplace® instead.

 - Living in the same state as your parents: You can be included on your parent's application.
 Your parent can add you during Open Enrollment (or during a Special Enrollment Period, if they qualify).
 Losing a student health plan may qualify you for a Special Enrollment Period.
 This way they can add you to their plan outside Open Enrollment.
 (Voluntarily dropping a student plan doesn’t qualify you for a Special Enrollment Period.)

 - Living in a different state from your parents: You have two options: